-Housing stability is the primary goal of HP.
-ESG funds may be used to provide housing relocation and/or stabilization and services and rental assistance to prevent an individual or family from moving into an emergency shelter, safe haven, or other place not meant for human habitation.
+Housing stability is HP's primary goal.
+ESG funds may provide housing relocation and/or stabilization and services and rental assistance to prevent an individual or family from moving into an emergency shelter, safe haven, or other place not meant for human habitation.
 ESG HP is not an eviction prevention project.
-It is intended to prevent households from losing all housing and ending up in emergency shelter or on the street.
-Non-ESG-funded prevention projects are encouraged to also follow these standards.
+It is intended to prevent households from losing all housing and ending up in emergency shelters or on the street.
+Non-ESG-funded prevention projects are also encouraged to follow these standards.
 Core services of HP include:

-- 1. Housing relocation and stabilization services (annual income below 30 percent median family income) - a.
-Financial assistance costs (i.e., rental application fees, security deposits, last month's rent, utility deposits utility payments, and moving costs) - b.
-Service costs (i.e., housing search and placement, housing stability case management, mediation, legal services, and credit repair), and rental assistance (may be tenant- or project-based).
+- 1. Housing relocation and stabilization services (annual income below 30 percent of median family income for the area) - a.
+Financial assistance costs (e.g., rental application fees, security deposits, last month's rent, utility deposits, utility payments, and moving costs) - b.
+Service costs (e.g., housing search and placement, housing stability case management, mediation, legal services, and credit repair), and rental assistance (may be tenant- or project-based).